kaapana/kaapana/docs/source/development_guide.rst

    helm delete hello-world-chart

-Since in the ``Chart.yaml`` definition we have added ``kaapanextension`` to the keywords, your application should also appear in the extension list.
+Since in the ``Chart.yaml`` definition we have added ``kaapanaapplication`` to the keywords, your application should also appear in the extension list.
 If it does not you might need to update the extension list via:

 ::